-To address bullying, we need to apply what has been learned, from observational studies of children at play
+To address bullying, we need to apply what has been learned from observational studies of children at play (and from study of history)

 Dealing with bullying is not unlike dealing with COVID-19.
 Less coronavirus infections will arise, if the advice of public health experts is sound, and is followed.
 If the advice is ignored (or, as in the case of Sweden, the advice is dubious), then the infections will increase.